ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 With a signed integer type we can use tools such as sanitizers [(55)](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) to detect and signal signed integer over- and underflow in our testing pipeline.
 This won't detect cases in production though, which is a cause for concern, since we usually don't ship binaries built with sanitizers enabled [53](https://lemire.me/blog/2019/05/16/building-better-software-with-better-tools-sanitizers-versus-valgrind/).
 We can also compile with the `-ftrapv` flag to catch signed under- and overflow [(54)](https://gcc.gnu.org/onlinedocs/gcc/Code-Gen-Options.html).

+We must ensure we never cause an overflow when computing indices or buffer sizes [(37)](https://wiki.sei.cmu.edu/confluence/display/c/INT30-C.+Ensure+that+unsigned+integer+operations+do+not+wrap).
+It doesn't matter, from a correctness point of view, if the result is defined by the language or not, it is still wrong.

 ## Changing The Type Of A Variable Or Return Value